-Percussionist Steven Schick, an original member of the Bang on a Can All-Stars, releases his first full-length CD on Cantaloupe Music in conjunction with his first book, which promises to be the definitive volume about percussion in the 20th-21st Century.
+Percussionist Steven Schick, an original member of the Bang on a Can All-Stars, releases his first full-length album on Cantaloupe Music in conjunction with his first book, which promises to be the definitive volume about percussion in the 21st century.
 A former percussionist himself, John Luther Adams finds music from the earth and brings it to life in composition.
 Expect an unadulterated ambient soundscape that takes a journey through different sonic textures and environments, aided by beautiful production and Schick's breathtaking performance.

 In an essay published in his collection Winter Music (Wesleyan, 2004), Adams sheds some light on the inspiration he draws from percussion in particular, and how it drove him to compose The Mathematics of Resonant Bodies:

 I've always envied the hands-on relationship that painters and sculptors have with the materials of their art.
 The real substance of music always seems just beyond our reach.
 Still, music is a tactile phenomenon.
 The musician touches the instrument, and the sound passes through time and space to touch the drums of our ears.
 I've always loved percussion for its physical presence and for the rich complexity of its sounds.
 More than any other family of instruments, percussion embodies touch.
 As Steven Schick observes, the essence of percussion is: "No instruments, only sticks."

 It's the element of touch that makes percussion specific.
 Different instruments played with the same sticks can sound like a single instrument.
 And the same instrument played with different sticks can sound very different.
 Unlike pianos, clarinets, and most other instruments, the sounds of individual drums, cymbals, triangles, and gongs can vary greatly.
 When the percussionist travels, he may or may not carry his own instruments.
 But he always carries his sticks.
 In a very real sense the sticks are the instrument.